moss-l/bhs-js-testing/boolean-simplification.md

 ## Replace all comparisons to literal `true` and `false` with just the thing or `!` the thing.

-There are lots of expressions that evaluate to a boolean value including variables like `vacation` and `weekday` as well as more complex expressions involving `&&`, `||`, and `!`.
-But there are only two literal booleans: `true` and `false`.
+There are lots of expressions that evaluate to a Boolean value including variables like `vacation` and `weekday` as well as more complex expressions involving `&&`, `||`, and `!`.
+But there are only two literal Booleans: `true` and `false`.
 While occasionally you will need to use literal `true` and `false` in your code, you should never compare to either of them.
 Look at what comparing to the literal `true` does: